 PEI Electric Vehicle Charging Funding Program (PEI EVCF Program)

-Applications (available below) will be received until July 2023 or earlier if the EVCF Program is oversubscribed.
+Applications for EV chargers will be accepted until July 2024 or earlier if the EV charging funding program is oversubscribed.
 Once the application is approved, the EV charger must be installed within six months.

 Your organization must be a not-for-profit or for-profit entity incorporated in PEI.
 This includes but is not limited to: Indigenous First Nations and organizations, municipal governments or their departments or agencies, community organizations, electrical utilities, companies/businesses, industry associations, research associations, standards organizations, or academic institutions.